LisaHJung/Download--Elasticsearch-and-Kibana-macOS-Linux-Windows-/README.md

 Where you relocate Elasticsearch is up to you but for this tutorial, I am moving it to the desktop.

 Once Elasticsearch is downloaded(orange box), control-click on `Elasticsearch` and click on `show in folder`.

 ![Relocate the file](https://user-images.githubusercontent.com/60980933/99977274-a8ae3980-2d61-11eb-91c7-4210ef2b9acb.jpg)

-Select the downloaded Elasticsearch(orange box) and move it to the desktop(green box).
+Select Elasticsearch(orange box) and move it to the desktop(green box).

 ![Move to download](https://user-images.githubusercontent.com/60980933/99977759-4bff4e80-2d62-11eb-99ee-f65037032cbf.jpg)

 Go to the desktop and unzip Elasticsearch by double clicking on it(orange box).
 Once Elasticsearch is unzipped, you will see a blue folder named Elasticsearch on your desktop.

 ![Unzip the file](https://user-images.githubusercontent.com/60980933/99979472-5d495a80-2d64-11eb-8e2d-0af00252e7f3.jpg)

 **Step 3: Start the Elasticsearch server and ensure that everything is working properly**

 By using the command line, we will locate the unzipped Elasticsearch folder in the desktop and run the Elasticsearch server!

-Open up a terminal of choice.
+Open up a terminal of your choice.
 From your home directory, copy and paste the following command into your terminal to get to the Desktop.
 ```
 # In the terminal of your choice
 cd Desktop